 - Your car is totaled.

-- You have severe injuries requiring surgery and/or referrals to specialists.
+- You have severe injuries requiring surgery and/or referrals.

 - You have a long recovery ahead of you and cannot work for an extended period of time.

 - You are left fully or partially disabled.

 - Your loved one has died in the car crash.

 In any of these cases, the insurance company is going to look for any way it can to dispute, devalue, or deny your claim.
 Its adjusters and attorneys have a duty to protect the interests of its policyholders and keep the company profitable.
 They don’t do so by simply paying every claim that’s filed.
 They will dig deeper into your medical records to look for pre-existing conditions they can blame for your current injuries.
 They will use any ambiguity or imprecise language in the police report to place some or all of the blame for the wreck on you.